 Here’s how to find GB-41: put your finger where your two smallest toes meet the top of your foot.
 Now flex your toes up and start to slide your finger back toward your ankle while staying in the groove between the bones.
 In about an inch, your finger will slide over a tendon and plop down towards the outside edge of your foot into a little divot.
 Congratulations – you’ve found GB-41!

 There are many DIY techniques for working on this point, but you just need to do something that brings your focus and attention to it.
 Even just massaging it in small circular motions will get the job done.
 For more information on DIY techniques, along with more health issues for which to use them, download my free E-Book Go Poke Yourself from our website at www.CTfamilyacupuncture.com.

 At its core, the goal of acupuncture is to generate motion.
 When things are blocked, clogged, stuck or stagnant, dysfunction and discomfort are the result.
 And the Dai Mai is certainly no exception to this rule.
 Luckily, with acupuncture and TCM we have the tools to get circulation in the Dai Mai humming along smoothly again.
 Let’s unbuckle that belt a few notches, shall we?

-Matt Maneggia is a licensed acupuncturist and the founder of Connecticut Family Acupuncture with offices in Coventry, Glastonbury and West Hartford.
+Matt Maneggia is a licensed acupuncturist and the founder of Connecticut Family Acupuncture with offices in Coventry, Glastonbury.
 As a board member of the CT Society of Acupuncturists, Matt advocates for increased access to acupuncture through insurance coverage and integration of acupuncture into the mainstream healthcare system.
 He can be contacted through his website at: www.CTfamilyacupuncture.com or via the main office at 860-503-3676.